-Let your manager know if you, or those in your household are in an at- risk or clinically vulnerable group, which means that you should continue to follow current government guidelines around shielding and should not come into work.
+Let your manager know if you, or those in your household are in an at-risk or clinically vulnerable group.
+If you are in this category it is imperative that you complete, in liaison with your line manager, a personal risk assessment and follow any control measures resulting from the assessment.